SyncfusionExamples/PDF-Examples/PDF Conformance/Convert-PDF-to-PDFA-conformance-document/.NET/Convert-PDF-to-PDFA-conformance-document/README.md

 # Convert PDF to PDF/A

-The Syncfusion [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) provides tools for creating, reading, and editing PDF documents.
+The Syncfusion&reg; [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) provides tools for creating, reading, and editing PDF documents.
 Among its features, the library enables conversion of standard PDF files into the PDF/A format, suitable for long-term archiving and meeting archival standards.

 ## Steps to convert a PDF to PDF/A

-Follow these steps to convert a PDF document to PDF/A format using the Syncfusion library:
+Follow these steps to convert a PDF document to PDF/A format using the Syncfusion&reg; library:

 Step 1: **Create a new project**: Start by creating a new C# Console Application project.